tsedio/tsed/docs/docs/hooks.md

 ### Examples

-Hooks can be used on you Server:
+Hooks can be used on your Server:

 <Tabs class="-code">
   <Tab label="v5.56.0+">